plewis/plewis.github.io/phylogenetics/lab-simulation.md

 ## Create a directory for this exercise

-First, create a directory to use for this lab and navigate into that directory:
+:large_blue_diamond: Create a directory to use for this lab and navigate into that directory:

     mkdir simlab
     cd simlab